 To the South-west was the cemetery, which had mud-brick tombs with Asiatic contents, including pottery.
 One tomb was much larger, and unlike any other tomb in Egypt, and probably belonged to an important asiatic official.
 It had a burial chamber reached through a chapel and passage, where fragments of a statue were found.
 It is possible that this was the tomb of Joseph.
 There was no body in the burial chamber, which would match with Joseph's instructions that they take his body back to Israel (Gen 50:25, Ex 13:19).

 The statue was one and half times life-size, and was of a seated official.
 The face had been defaced.
 The features were quite different from typical Egyptian statues, with a yellow skin colour, a mushroom-shaped hairstyle, and a multicoloured coat.
 He was holding a throwstick, which would indicate that the person was not an Egyptian.

 The Palace of Pharoah

-Also found in Tell el-Dab'a, adjacent to the Pelusiac branch of the nile was a complex of buildings built with mud bricks, including two major palaces, workshops, military areas, storage and religious cultic facilities.
+Also found in Tell el-Dab'a, adjacent to the Pelusiac branch of the Nile was a complex of buildings built with mud bricks, influencing two major palaces, workshops, military areas, storage and religious cultic facilities.
 The walls of the palace were three meters thick, suggesting they supported a huge structure.

 If this was the palace of Pharaoh, it would have been the location where “The daughter of Pharaoh came down to bathe at the river” (Ex 2:5), and where Moses would have been brought up after being adopted by Pharaoh's daughter, “Moses was instructed in all the wisdom of the Egyptians” (Acts 7:22).
 Later, it was where Moses met the Pharoah during the plagues, “Go to Pharaoh … as he is going out to the water, stand by the river bank to meet him … Moses struck the water and it was turned to blood" (Ex 7:15, 20).